Experienced Maryland Workers’ Compensation Lawyers Helping Office Workers

 - Vocational services: When an injury prevents you from returning to your original job, these benefits entitle you to services that assist you in finding alternate work.

 - Death benefits: If an office employee is fatally injured, his or her spouse or dependent can file for death benefits, which include coverage of funeral expenses and a percentage of the employee’s earnings.

 Because Maryland is part of the larger DC Metro area, and home to a number of state, federal and private companies working on behalf of the aerospace and defense industries, it makes sense that our state would be home to the country’s elite cybersecurity agencies, including U.S. Cyber Command, the National Security Agency (NSA), the Defense Information Systems Agency (DISA) and the National Institute of Standards and Technology (NIST).

 If you are working for a private or state company and sustain an injury, you should be entitled to workers’ compensation.

 Federal workers may be barred from collecting workers’ compensation from the state program, but they can file claims under the Federal Employees’ Compensation Act (FECA).
 FECA allows for the United States to pay compensation claims “for the disability or death of an employee resulting from personal injury sustained while in the performance of his duty.”

 Talk to our Maryland workers’ compensation attorneys about your accident today

 Working in an office has its own unique hazards and risks.
 If you’re injured on the job, you have a right to workers’ compensation while you take time to heal.
-The Maryland worksite injury lawyers at Plaxen & Adler, P.A. have worked for decades helping people like you obtain the benefits to which you are entitled.
+The Maryland worksite injury lawyers at Plaxen Adler Muncy, P.A. have worked for decades helping people like you obtain the benefits to which you are entitled.
 We have offices in Dundalk, Baltimore, Columbia and elsewhere throughout the state.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.